Pierre-D-G/Spotify-API-App/README.md

 # Spotify-API-App
-Angular app which utilizes the Spofiy WEB API to allow users to search for music
+Angular app which utilizes the Spotify WEB API to allow users to search for music

 ## Project